 14. I have heard that Montessori allows students to choose their own work.
 What is my child only wants to read all day and starts to fall behind in other subjects?

 It’s a misconception that Montessori is where children do their own thing.
 The curriculum is highly structured, and students are expected to do a full sequence of all subjects.
 Children get 3 main choices in a Montessori classroom – they get to choose what order they want to work on their lessons, they get to choose where they want to work, and for how long.

 15. Will my 5-year-old be challenged in a classroom with 3- and 4-year-olds?

 While 5-year-olds are in a class with younger students, they do challenging work because they get individual lessons catered to their needs.
 Both our Primary and Elementary classrooms are equipped with Montessori materials suited to both advanced students and those who may need more time in particular areas of the curriculum.
 In addition, our Kindergarten students spend their afternoons in the classroom as a small group (6-10 children), while younger students nap, giving them additional time to do advanced work with support from their Guide (lead teacher).

 In a Montessori classroom, if your child can already read, they will continue from there.
 If they are still learning letters, they will start from there.
 The Montessori curriculum meets your child where they are.
 It is common to see 5-year-olds in a Primary classroom writing in cursive, reading, and knowing numbers into the thousands.

 16. Will Elm City Montessori School accommodate children with special needs?

 We are committed to meeting the needs of each child who walks through the door and will provide the same special education services as any other district school.
-In addition, we pride ourselves on a child-centered approach, such as the 3-4 years in one classroom which gives added flexibility to a child with special needs.
+In addition, we pride ourselves on a child-centered approach.
+Our multi-age approach gives added flexibility to a child with special needs.